Paul Abodeely, MA, LMFTA

 Micah holds a Master of Social Work degree from the University of Washington.
 He has experience in school, inpatient, outpatient, and crisis intervention services with youth, young adults, families, and adults.
 He has worked in several traditional and alternative schools as a one-on-one paraeducator, after-school program facilitator, and mental health care coordinator.
 Micah has worked in residential facilities and community mental health agencies as well.
 In working with clients, Micah has a therapeutic orientation that is client-centered, strength-based, and contemplative of systemic factors (e.g.: family dynamics, poverty, and environment).
 He approaches clients using therapeutic models including Cognitive Behavioral Therapy (CBT), humanistic therapy, and narrative therapy.
 Micah’s areas of particular interest and experience include ADHD, gender identity and sexual orientation, anxiety, depression, and systems involvement (child welfare, juvenile justice, etc.).
 Micah and his dog, Zeke Macaroni, are also a volunteer therapy dog team.

 Kathryn has a Masters in Education from Seattle University and BA in Psychology and Sociology from the University of Washington.
-She is a certified chemical dependency professional, supervisor and certified GAIN administrator and trainer.
-She has years of experience coaching girls soccer, chemically dependent and homeless youth.
-She also works within the Seattle Public Schools as a Prevention/Intervention Specialist and school counselor.
+She has experience as a chemical dependency professional, supervisor and certified GAIN administrator and trainer.
+She has years of experience coaching girls soccer, working with chemically dependent and homeless youth.
+She also works within schools as a Prevention/Intervention Specialist and school counselor.
 Kathryn also has the gift of ADHD and has been using her gifts to achieve her potential.

 Devin Grenley, LMFTA